MTJailed/jailbreakme/DOCS/Webkit-11.3.1-Writeup.md

 - My offset finder can find the offsets of the needed symbols on-device, otherwise hopper can be used.

 Take a look at offsets.module.js and there you can see which offsets to find.
+You can find my offset finder on this repository under releases.

 To find the popx8 gadget in ModelIO use the followin in radare2:
 ```radare2